with Tim and Chris Parker

+The walk: Walk back into town if you have used the second option for car parking.
 Start from the main road (D114) in Collioure opposite the Tour D’Avall and small car park at the Port Vendres end of town.
 Drop down into Rue de la Coma Xerric.

 Follow the street round to right then keep left onto Rue du Correc d’en Baus and look for Carrer de St Elme on left.
 Turn left uphill, past several properties to emerge on broad track where a footpath to Fort Dugommier/ Fort St Elme is soon signed on left.

 Follow the narrow path upwards through trees.
 Path becomes broader and delightful views of Collioure open up.
 Continue ascent to emerge on road at ridge.

 Chance here to visit Fort St Elme to left.
 Now privately owned, the well preserved Fort is open to visitors, a reminder of former centuries when the border between France and Spain was fought over.
 The Fort has its origins in the 14th century, being built on and extended in successive centuries until taking its more final form following designs by Vauban in the 17th century.
 It was badly damaged at end of 18th century by Spanish cannonballs!
 During the second world war it was occupied by the German navy and used as a look out point.
 (From April 1st to Sept 30th open 10.30am-7pm.
 See website for out of season details.
 Adults 7 euros.
 Children under 12 free.)